Experimental Analysis of Large-scale Learnable Vector Storage Compression: Experiments and Analysis

 \subsection{Performance on DLRM}

-Table~\ref{table:overall} shows multiple metrics of 14 representative methods under different inference memory budgets.
-The experiments are performed on 3 datasets using DLRM.
+Table~\ref{table:overall} shows the results on DLRM under different inference memory budgets.
 We use the uncompressed embedding table as the baseline method, and its memory usage as the baseline memory usage.
 By default, the inference memory budgets are 50\%, 10\%, 1\%, 0.1\% of the baseline memory.
 Methods that cannot achieve these compression ratios are compressed as much as possible, with their actual memory usage listed in parentheses; these results are not explicitly compared with those normal ones.